 We're following government guidelines in each country and are encouraging staff, where possible, to work from home, giving them the technical infrastructure to do so.

-All international business travel is cancelled or postponed, using online meeting where possible.
+International business travel is allowed only when deemed business critical, using online meeting where possible.

 If you have any questions, please contact the Toyota Material Handling organisation in your country.